humishum/blog/_pages/about.md

 permalink: /about/
 title: "About"
 ---
-This is an about page about humdaan Mustafa
+This is an about page about Humdaan Mustafa